-Contact Title IX Coordinator, Danielle Chambers, by calling 618-235-2700, ext.
-5566, sending an email to TitleIX@swic. edu or visiting the Office of the Chief Student Student Services Officer at the Belleville Campus, Main Complex, Room 1246, 2500 Carlyle Ave., Belleville, IL 62221.
+You can contact the Title IX Coordinator by calling 618-235-2700, ext.
+5120, sending an email to TitleIX@swic.edu or visiting the Office of the Chief Student Services Officer, Information Sciences Building Room 1050, 2500 Carlyle Avenue, Belleville, IL 62221.

-The institution's sexual harassment policy and the formal complaint form for discrimination can be found in Board policies and can be obtained in hard copy from the Office of Human Resources at the Belleville Campus, Main Complex, Room 3260, 2500 Carlyle Avenue, Belleville, IL 62221.
-For emergencies or immediate safety concerns, call Public Safety or 9-1-1.
+The institution's sexual harassment policy and formal complaint form for discrimination can be found in the Board policy and under SWIC Cares About You on the college's website.

+For emergencies or immediate safety concerns, call Public Safety at 618-235-2700 ext.
+5555 or 9-1-1.